Elijah Cummings Urges Donald Trump To ‘Come To Baltimore’

-Trump ignited a racially charged feud with Cummings and the black-majority city in his district.
+Trump ignited a racially-charged feud with Cummings and the black-majority city in his district.

 Cummings made his first public remarks after a week of arguments with the president.
 The congressman attended an opening of a neighborhood park in Druid Heights where he called Baltimore “a great community,” according to The New York Times.